Comparison

 Launch geographyUnited States today, additional countries by request

-Identity unitOne assigned physical mobile device and real SIM-backed identity
+Identity unitOne assigned physical mobile device with a real SIM

 Included dataUnlimited high-speed data